 - Pre-and post- dispute matters, including attachment of assets and enforcement of decisions.

 Lévy Kaufmann-Kohler has been ranked as Switzerland’s N. 1 sports law practice in the Bilanz/Le Temps survey of the best law firms in Switzerland (first and second editions, 2017-2018).
-The team is recognized by Chambers & Partners, Legal500 and Who’s Who Legal, where Antonio Rigozzi is noted as“one of the great thinkers”, Sébastien Besson as “sensational on sports disputes”, William McAuliffe as “a rising star” and Brianna Quinn as “an exceptional sports lawyer” (WWL Sports and Entertainment 2016; WWL Switzerland – Sports Law 2017).
+The team is recognized by Chambers & Partners, Legal500 and Who’s Who Legal, where Antonio Rigozzi is noted as“one of the great thinkers”, Sébastien Besson as “sensational on sports disputes”, and Brianna Quinn as “an exceptional sports lawyer” (WWL Sports and Entertainment 2016; WWL Switzerland – Sports Law 2017).
 Lévy Kaufmann-Kohler has acted on some of the most high profile and complex international sports arbitrations, including Juventus v.
 Chelsea, US Olympic Committee v.
 IOC, WADA & UCI v.
 Contador, Adamu v.
 FIFA, Karpov Inc. v.
 FIDE, FIFA v.
 Platini, and FIFA v.
 Blatter.